Skinah/wled/README.md

 ## Supported Things

-Currently only tested RGB strings, may need more work to support RGBW strings that include descrete white leds.
+Currently only tested RGB strings, may need more work to support RGBW strings that include descrete white leds as I have not looked into what is different for those setups.

 ## Discovery

 The auto discovery will work with this binding.
-First setup a mqtt broker thing and supply your mqtt details, then after that connects and shows Online, you can then search and auto find wled strings and strips.
-This works by finding any topic entries in your broker after /wled/XXXXXXX/
+First setup a 'mqtt broker' thing and supply your mqtt details.
+Then after that connects and shows up as Online, you can then search and auto find any wled strings and strips.
+This works by finding any topic entries in your broker after /wled/XXXXXXX/ so if you wish to use nice friendly names instead of a mac address hash, go into the WLED setup panel and change the settings needed to publish to the desired name or number of your choosing.

 ## Binding Configuration

-You can also use textual config to setup your wled strings, the most important thing to understand is that you MUST create the uniqueID for the thing to be the same as the mqtt topic.
-Example is wled/0eb121/.... you would then make the uniqueID be equal to 0eb121.
+You can also use textual config to setup your wled strings, the most important thing to understand is that you MUST create the uniqueID for the thing to be the exact same as the mqtt topic.
+Example is if you see MQTT topics being produced as wled/0eb121/.... you would then make the uniqueID be equal to 0eb121.
+As mentioned above you can change this to be a nicer name instead of a number by changing the setup of WLED before you start setting up openhab.

 ```